isaacnmm/pestpolicy-hugo2XX/content/posts/august-lawn-and-garden-to-do-list/index.md

 layout: post
 ---

-August in the garden and on the [lawn](https://pestpolicy.com/september-lawn-garden-to-do-list/) can be a challenging month.
+August in the garden and on the [lawn](https://pestpolicy.com/september-lawn-garden-to-do-list/)can be a challenging month.
 For many regions, it's the peak of summer heat and often a period of significant drought stress.
 While it might seem like a time to slow down, August is crucial for maintaining the health of your landscape, protecting it from summer's harshest elements, and laying the groundwork for a strong autumn and next spring.

 It's a month of vigilant care, strategic planning, and careful observation.